splunk/observability-workshop/content/en/s4r/9-synthetics/1-synthetics-dashboard.md

 ![Duration - Place Order](../images/duration-place-order.png)

 Select a successful test dot.
 (One that has no red X beneath it).
 If there are multiple tests in that time range you will be presented with a list of tests.
-Pick one that is around 20 seconds long and resulted in ✅ Success.
+Pick one that is near 20 seconds or longer and resulted in ✅ Success.

 ![Results](../images/select-result.png)